 The Brady family certainly may be timeless – we've all caught the reruns on TV Land nearly 50 years after the fact – but it turns out, the real-life Bradys aren't so wholesome at all.
-In fact, they're straight up Jersey Shore wild, but sadly, it's not reality TV, it's real life (unless you're Peter Brady, and in that case, thank your lucky stars for VH1).
+In fact, their real lives are somewhat tragic (unless you're Peter Brady, and in that case, thank your lucky stars for VH1).

-Behind the scenes of The Brady Bunch, Brady brothers and sisters found themselves embroiled in high school love triangles or trading their bodies for drugs; the father hid his sexuality; and some became alcoholics.
+Behind the scenes of The Brady Bunch, Brady brothers and sisters found themselves embroiled in high school love triangles and addiction, the father was forced to hide his sexuality, and some struggled with alcoholism.
 Some of the kids reported adolescences so challenging that it's a wonder the show even lasted five seasons.
-Not everyone turned out so disastrously, but the behind-the-scenes stories paint quite a different portrait than the wholesome happy family you remember.
+Not everyone's personal lives held so much sadness, but the behind-the-scenes stories paint quite a different portrait than the wholesome happy family you remember.

 Maureen McCormick, the actress who played the oldest Brady daughter, Marcia, was extremely troubled by the pressures of Hollywood and used cocaine to cope with a disturbing family secret.
 According to her memoir Here's the Story: Surviving Marcia Brady and Finding My True Voice, the actress was deeply disturbed after discovering that her grandmother died of syphilis in a mental institution and that her mother had contracted the STI in the womb.